oslabs-beta/astrospeed/README.md

-# astrospeed
+# astroSpeed
-Astrospeed is a performance monitor for your AstroJS codebase.
+astroSpeed is a performance monitor for your AstroJS codebase.
 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>